Psychology: Controlled experiments

 The experimenter (E) orders the teacher (T), the subject of the experiment, to give what the latter believes are painful electric shocks to a learner (L), who is actually an actor and confederate.
-The subject believes that for each wrong answer, the learner was receiving actual electric shocks, though in reality there were no such punishments.
+The subject believes that for each wrong answer, the learner received actual electric shocks, though in reality, there were no such punishments.
 Being separated from the subject, the confederate set up a tape recorder integrated with the electro-shock generator, which played pre-recorded sounds for each shock level etc.

 A true experiment with random assignment of research participants (sometimes called subjects) to rival conditions allows researchers to make strong inferences about causal relationships.
 When there are large numbers of research participants, the random assignment (also called random allocation) of those participants to rival conditions ensures that the individuals in those conditions will, on average, be similar on most characteristics, including characteristics that went unmeasured.
 In an experiment, the researcher alters one or more variables of influence, called independent variables, and measures resulting changes in the factors of interest, called dependent variables.
 Prototypical experimental research is conducted in a laboratory with a carefully controlled environment.

 A quasi-experiment is a situation in which different conditions are being studied, but random assignment to the different conditions is not possible.
 Investigators must work with preexisting groups of people.
 Researchers can use common sense to consider how much the nonrandom assignment threatens the study's validity.
 For example, in research on the best way to affect reading achievement in the first three grades of school, school administrators may not permit educational psychologists to randomly assign children to phonics and whole language classrooms, in which case the psychologists must work with preexisting classroom assignments.
 Psychologists will compare the achievement of children attending phonics and whole language classes and, perhaps, statistically adjust for any initial differences in reading level.

-Experimental researchers typically use a statistical hypothesis testing model which involves making predictions before conducting the experiment, then assessing how well the data collected are consistent with the predictions.
+Experimental researchers typically use a statistical hypothesis testing model, which involves making predictions before experimenting and then assessing how well the collected data are consistent with those predictions.
 These predictions are likely to originate from one or more abstract scientific hypotheses about how the phenomenon under study actually works.